Nyholm/psr7/README.md

 This package is currently maintained by [Tobias Nyholm](http://nyholm.se) and [Martijn van der Ven](https://vanderven.se/martijn/).
-They have decided that the goal of this library should be to provide a super strict implementation of [PSR-7](https://www.php-fig.org/psr/psr-7/) that are blazing fast.
+They have decided that the goal of this library should be to provide a super strict implementation of [PSR-7](https://www.php-fig.org/psr/psr-7/) that is blazing fast.

 The package will never include any extra features nor helper methods.
-All our classes and functions exists because they are required to fulfill the PSR-7 specification.
+All our classes and functions exist because they are required to fulfill the PSR-7 specification.